BiEchi/chipyard/README.md

 5. The function of Writer:  Write Data into DRAM by TLB + dma.w.req.vaddr(virtual address)

-6. DMA: the interaction between Memory and SpadBankss
+6. DMA: the interaction between Memory and SpadBanks

-   Spad_OverallArchitecture